umair-akb/developer.sketch.com/pages/assistants-guides-2-write-a-rule.md

 }
 ```

-> 💡If you haven't already now might be a good time to run `npm run package-tarball` and test your work in Sketch.
+> 💡 If you haven't already now might be a good time to run `npm run package-tarball` and test your work in Sketch.

 A few points to note: